IMPORTANCE OF REPLICA SAMPLES

 be cleaned and degreased.
 Degreasing is usually accomplished with ethyl

-alcohol, similarly as in the common optical microscopy for the observation of
+alcohol, similar to the common optical microscopy for the observation of

 the surface topography.